beam-cloud/beta9/README.md

 </div>

-## What is Beta9?
+## Features

-Beta9 is an open source container orchestrator, designed for running GPU workloads across different cloud environments.

-- Connect VMs to your cluster with a single cURL command
+- Run serverless workloads using a friendly Python interface
+- Autoscaling and automatic scale-to-zero
 - Read large files at the edge using distributed, cross-region storage
+- Connect bare metal nodes to your cluster with a single cURL command
-- Manage your fleet of GPUs using a Tailscale-powered service mesh
+- Manage your fleet of servers using a Tailscale-powered service mesh
 - Securely run workloads with end-to-end encryption through WireGuard
-- Run workloads using a friendly Python interface

-## How does it work?
+## How Does It Work?

-### Deploy Serverless Web Endpoints
+### Run Serverless Workloads in Pure Python

-Add an `endpoint` decorator to your code, and you'll get a load-balanced HTTP endpoint (with auth!) to invoke your code:
+Add an `endpoint` decorator to your code, and you'll get a load-balanced HTTP endpoint (with auth!) to invoke your code.

+You can also run long-running functions with `@function`, deploy task queues with `@task_queue`, and scheduled jobs with `@schedule`:

 ```python
 from beta9 import endpoint